TechWithHer/log-analytics-toolkit/README.md

-This is good.
-Very good.

-What you have right now is **feature-rich**, but slightly fragmented.
-What we’ll do is:

-1. Merge both visions (statistical engine + multi-script toolkit)
-2. Clarify evolution across versions
-3. Make it look intentional, not accidental
-4. From v4 onward, integrate everything cleanly
-5. Give a clear forward roadmap

-Below is your **merged, industry-standard README** — structured, strategic, and portfolio-ready.

----

 # Lightweight Log Analytics & Statistical Anomaly Detection System

 A modular, shell-based log analytics toolkit that evolves from basic parsing to a statistically-aware monitoring and anomaly detection engine — designed with production-style DevOps principles.